feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

 Even if you have created the `OfflineStore` class in a separate repo, you can still test your implementation against the Feast test suite, as long as you have Feast as a submodule in your repo.
 In the Feast submodule, we can run all the unit tests with:

 In order to test against the test suite, you need to create a custom `DataSourceCreator`.
-This class will need to implement our testing infrastructure methods, `create_data_source` and `created_saved_dataset_destination`. `create_data_source` creates a datasource for testing from the dataframe given that will register the dataframe with your offline store and return a datasource pointing to that location.
-See `BigQueryDataSourceCreator` for an implementation of a datawarehouse data source creator. **Saved datasets** are special datasets used for data validation and is Feast's way of snapshotting your data for future data validation.
+This class will need to implement our testing infrastructure methods, `create_data_source` and `created_saved_dataset_destination`. `create_data_source` should create a datasource based on the dataframe passed in.
+It may be implemented by uploading the contents of the dataframe into the offline store and returning a datasource object pointing to that location.
+See `BigQueryDataSourceCreator` for an implementation of a data source creator. **Saved datasets** are special datasets used for data validation and is Feast's way of snapshotting your data for future data validation.

 ```
 make test-python
 ```
 This should run the unit tests and the unit tests should all pass.
-Please add unit tests for your data source that test out basic functionality of reading and writing to and from the datasource.
-This should just be class level functionality that ensures that the methods you implemented for the OfflineStore and the DataSource associated with it work as expected.
-In order to be approved to merge into Feast, these unit tests should all pass and demonstrate that the DataSource works as intended.

-The universal tests, which are integration tests specifically intended to test offline and online stores, will be run against Feast to ensure that the Feast APIs works with your offline store.
+The universal tests, which are integration tests specifically intended to test offline and online stores, should be run against Feast to ensure that the Feast APIs works with your offline store.
 To run the integration tests, you must parametrize the integration test suite based on the `FULL_REPO_CONFIGS` variable defined in `sdk/python/tests/integration/feature_repos/repo_configuration.py` to use your own custom offline store.
 To overwrite the default configurations, you can simply create your own file that contains a `FULL_REPO_CONFIGS`, and point Feast to that file by setting the environment variable `FULL_REPO_CONFIGS_MODULE` to point to that file.
 The module should add new `IntegrationTestRepoConfig` classes to the `AVAILABLE_OFFLINE_STORES` by defining an offline and online store.
 In general, use the sqlite online store to test your offline store so that you don't need to setup any other online store containers.
 The main challenge here will be to write a `DataSourceCreator` for the offline store.
 In this repo, the file that overwrites `FULL_REPO_CONFIGS` is `feast_custom_offline_store/feast_tests.py`, so you would run

 ```
 export FULL_REPO_CONFIGS_MODULE='feast_custom_offline_store.feast_tests'